 A Living Legacy: Modern-day Peking Opera

 Despite being centuries old, Peking Opera remains a vibrant and relevant art form in contemporary China.
-Audiences can still enjoy live performances in major cities like Beijing and Shanghai, where talented performers continue to uphold the tradition of excellence.
-Moreover, Peking Opera has influenced various aspects of modern culture, from film and literature to fashion and design, leaving an indelible mark on the cultural landscape.
+Audiences can still enjoy live performances in major cities like Beijing and Shanghai.
+Talented performers continue to uphold the tradition of excellence.
+Moreover, Peking Opera has influenced various aspects of modern culture.
+It ranges from film and literature to fashion and design, leaving an indelible mark on the cultural landscape.

 Ni Hao Ma Workshop on Peking Opera